 “MALFOY!
 Let me down right now!”
 I screamed, hitting him with my fists.
 Oh Merlin, what if he drops me because I’m so heavy?
 Can he feel how fat I am?

-“Okay,” he finally said, and dumped me unceremoniously at several pairs of feet.
+“Okay,” he finally said, and dumped me unceremoniously at two pairs of feet.

 “Hello, Rosie,” Callie said with an evil smile.
 She was holding two brooms, and I almost burst into tears then and there.
 Sophie was the more sympathetic one as usual.
 Helping me to my feet, she passed me a jumper and a few scarves.

 “Here, honey.
 That’s your old jumper I borrowed ages ago.
 About time you got it back anyway.”